 Do I need a fireworks permit?

+To sell, purchase or set off fireworks in Strathcona County, you must have a valid fireworks permit.
+Residents that want to discharge fireworks can do so on private property in the rural area.
 While there is no charge for obtaining a fireworks permit, there are penalties for discharging without one or for being in violation of a fireworks permit regulation.

 Where do I get a fireworks permit?